 The world’s weather is not what it was.
 We see glaciers melting and water levels rising.
 Some lands are flooded and others are parched.
 Everywhere is heating up.

-From June 21 2022 to June 21 2024, artists, writers and communities will share observations, stories, reflections and images about their local weather, creating an archipelago of voices and viewpoints.
-Engaging climate scientists and environmentalists, the World Weather Network brings together diverse world views and different ways of understanding the weather across multiple localities and languages.
+From June 21 2022 to June 21 2024, artists, writers and communities shared observations, stories, reflections and images about their local weather, creating an archipelago of voices and viewpoints.
+Engaging climate scientists and environmentalists, the World Weather Network brought together diverse world views and different ways of understanding the weather across multiple localities and languages.

 Weather Stations

-Each partner arts agency has chosen a location of significance from where artists and writers can explore the local weather; we call these “weather stations”.
+Each partner arts agency chose a location of significance from where artists and writers explored the local weather; these are called “weather stations”.
 They may be specific places, buildings, environments or wider geographic regions.
 From each weather station, artists and writers create new works in a range of different art forms: these are the “weather reports”.
 Explore the stations in the Network here.

 Reports

 Weather Reports take many different forms: poetry, fiction, reportage, video diaries, films, photography, podcasts and more.
-Each report will be shared as a digital artwork via this site.
-Search for the latest reports here.
+Each report was shared as a digital artwork via this site.

 Network